empowerID/empowernow_docs/docs/services/crud-service/index.md

 ---
-title: CRUD Service
+title: Orchestration Service
 ---

-The CRUD Service powers workflow execution and API operations for the platform.
+The Orchestration Service powers workflow execution and API operations for the platform.
 See the Migration Guide to modernize YAML workflows into the Visual Workflow Designer.

 - Tutorials, how‑tos, and reference docs will be added here as they are verified.